cs31415/cs31415.github.io/trivia.md

 layout: default
 title: Trivia
 ---
 I'm a hobbyist [photographer](https://www.instagram.com/cs31415).
-I find photographic walks to be meditative and a great way to engage the intuitive side of the brain.
+Photography, for me, is a type of walking meditation that engages the intuitive side of the brain, the wellspring of ideas.

 ### Books I've read/am reading:
 [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844/ref=sr_1_4?dchild=1&keywords=algorithms&qid=1591395518&sr=8-4)